 The design and exploration of materials in order to pursue unique physical properties is always challenging.
 However, some similar structural features are shared among the many systems being investigated.
-For instance, the iron-based superconductors that have been discovered so far include the FeX4 motif (where X represents pnictogens or chalcogens), where the iron ions are generally positively divalent despite having different connections in the 2D-layered or quasi-1D ladder-type systems.1-6 Nevertheless, some compounds with the same FeAs4 tetrahedral geometry as the local structural units but with a three-dimensional spatial arrangement, such as CaFe4As3, have antiferromagnetic (AFM) long-range ordering without superconductivity down to 1.8 K. Additionally, Ba2FeS3, consisting of corner-sharing FeS4 tetrahedra that form an infinite linear chain, has not been reported to be superconducting to date.
-From a crystal structure perspective, not only the local building unit but also the dimensionality undoubtedly influences the physical properties by strongly influencing the Fermi surface topology and magnetic ground state.

-Although extensive studies have focused on the interplay among the crystal structure, magnetism, and electrons, the superconductivity mechanism and its relationship to the crystal structure motifs in these systems are still debated.
-Thus, more iron-based compounds with different geometry arrangements are actively being sought in order to clarify the potential mechanism and to pursue a higher $T_c$ .
-Since the first report of superconductivity in the quasi-1D 123-type iron chalcogenide with a two-legged iron ladder, the 1D structure has been paid more attention.
+For instance, the iron-based superconductors that have been discovered so far include the FeX4 motif (where X represents pnictogens or chalcogens), where the iron ions are generally positively divalent despite having different connections in the 2D-layered or quasi-1D ladder-type systems.1-6 Nevertheless, some compounds with the same FeAs4 tetrahedral geometry as the local structural units but with a three-dimensional spatial arrangement, such as CaFe4As3, have antiferromagnetic (AFM) long-range ordering without superconductivity down to 1.8 K.7 Additionally, Ba2FeS3, consisting of corner-sharing FeS4 tetrahedra that form an infinite linear chain, has not been reported to be superconducting to date.8 From a crystal structure perspective, not only the local building unit but also the dimensionality undoubtedly influences the physical properties by strongly influencing the Fermi surface topology and magnetic ground state.9 structure motifs in these systems are still debated.
+Thus, more iron-based compounds with different geometry arrangements are actively being sought in order to clarify the potential mechanism and to pursue a higher T_c .
+Since the first report of superconductivity in the quasi-1D 123-type iron chalcogenide with a two-legged iron ladder,4 the 1D structure has been paid more attention.
 However, other 1D systems with infinite linear iron chains, such as Ba9Fe3X15 (where X denotes S, Se, and Te), have been less explored until now.
-Ba9Fe3S15 is an interesting compound that displays a quasi-1D crystal structure consisting of face-sharing FeS6 octahedral chains and S chains.
-Its magnetic and electronic properties prove that the ferrimagnetic ground state derives from the strong coupling interactions between neighboring iron ions running along the 1D direction, and that semiconductor behavior is due to less electron hopping between adjacent chains and to the strong electronegativity of the S atoms.
-As the anion evolves from S to Te, the increased ion radius is expected to weaken the neighboring Fe-Fe coupling interactions along the 1D chain, causing an antiferromagnetic correlation interaction in Ba9Fe3Te15.
+Ba9Fe3S15 is an interesting compound that displays a quasi-1D crystal structure consisting of face-sharing FeS6 octahedral chains and S chains.10 Its magnetic and electronic properties prove that the ferrimagnetic ground state derives from the strong coupling interactions between neighboring iron ions running along the 1D direction, and that semiconductor behavior is due to less electron hopping between adjacent chains and to the strong electronegativity of the S atoms.11 As the anion evolves from S to Te, the increased ion radius is expected to weaken the neighboring Fe-Fe coupling interactions along the 1D chain, causing an antiferromagnetic correlation interaction in Ba9Fe3Te15.
 In addition, compared to Ba9Fe3S15 and Ba9Fe3Se15, the more extended 5p orbital of the Te ion in Ba9Fe3Te15 enhances the interchain electronic hopping and increases the conductivity.
 Thus, the telluride is always distinguishable from the other chalcogenides.
 For example, the theoretical works showed that hexagonal FeTe with octahedral FeTe6 is much less magnetic than hexagonal FeS and FeSe.
-Therefore, unconventional magnetically mediated superconductivity is possible in hexagonal FeTe.
-Furthermore, it has been reported that the self-doping mechanism caused by electrons transferring from S to Fe in BaFe2S3 plays a key role in the superconductivity transition, similar to the layered iron superconductors where the high electron density of Fe also helps to quench the magnetic moment and realize the magnetic-to-nonmagnetic transition before becoming superconducting.
+Therefore, unconventional magnetically mediated superconductivity is possible in hexagonal FeTe.12 Furthermore, it has been reported that the self-doping mechanism caused by electrons transferring from S to Fe in BaFe2S3 plays a key role in the superconductivity transition, similar to the layered iron superconductors where the high electron density of Fe also helps to quench the magnetic moment and realize the magnetic-to-nonmagnetic transition before becoming superconducting.13